s4rrar/iiMeow-Video-Downloader/README.md

 - Download YouTube audio as MP3
 - File size limit of 1.9 GB
 - Simple, user-friendly interface
+- Splitting files larger than Telegram API maximum size (50 MB) and send them in parts
+- Queue with maximum size of 50 users, and every user can check his position in the queue
+- Ability to cancel your download if it's started or placed in queue
+- YouTube list detection and downloading only single video / audio

 ## Prerequisites
 - Python 3.8+